 Leadership and Culture

-There has been a tendency among some TMT organisations to equate technology-enabled change with technology projects, and not with a business strategy shaped and driven by senior management and the board, with enterprisewide buy-in and participation.
+There has been a tendency among some TMT organizations to equate technology-enabled change with technology projects, and not with a business strategy shaped and driven by senior management and the board, with enterprisewide buy-in and participation.
 Conversely, many emerging companies, though “born digital” and indisputably tech-savvy, lack the seasoned business leadership required to evolve and maintain competitive advantage over the long term.

 Transformation is, at its core, about people and culture.
-Corporate executives and directors of TMT companies are more awake to this than ever before, as evidenced by the sharp rise in concern regarding organisational culture over the last year.
+Corporate executives and directors of TMT companies are more awake to this than ever before, as evidenced by the sharp rise in concern regarding organizational culture over the last year.

 Boards understand that that if a company’s brand or reputation is harmed due to a toxic culture, the impact will be swift and possibly irreversible.
-Conversely, a value-based corporate culture is a tremendous asset to the organisation in terms of recruiting and retaining top talent, as well as to the company’s reputation and brand image.
+Conversely, a value-based corporate culture is a tremendous asset to the organization in terms of recruiting and retaining top talent, as well as to the company’s reputation and brand image.